direktt/direktt-plugin/guides/developer-guide.md

 # Direktt Developer's Guide: Basic Concepts & Platform Overview

 Welcome to the Direktt Developer's Guide!
-This section introduces the key concepts, architecture, and main extension points of the Direktt platform—so you can quickly understand how to build integrated, interactive customer experiences using WordPress.
+This section introduces the key concepts, architecture, and main extension points of the Direktt platform - so you can quickly understand how to build integrated, interactive customer experiences using WordPress.

 ## What is Direktt?

-**Direktt** is a flexible customer communication platform that brings together private mobile chat, in-store engagement, and digital services—all managed through a seamless integration with your WordPress site.
+**Direktt** is a flexible customer communication platform that brings together private mobile chat, in-store engagement, and digital services - all managed through a seamless integration with your WordPress site.

 With Direktt, your business can:
 - **Chat directly** with customers via mobile.
 - **Deliver membership/loyalty programs** using QR codes.
-- **Run digital services** such as ticket validation, order pickups, offers, and more—either online or in-store.
+- **Run digital services** such as ticket validation, order pickups, offers, and more - either online or in-store.
 - **Easily extend and customize** your workflows using familiar WordPress plugin techniques.

 ## Platform Architecture: The Three Core Parts